linkerd/website/linkerd.io/content/blog/announcing-cncf-graduation.md

 Graduation is a moment of gratitude and reflection, but it's not a moment of pause.
 There's never been a better time to get involved with Linkerd.
-We have a long roadmap of exciting features ahead of us, a friendly and community of passionate adopters, and a clear vision for the future of the service mesh.
+We have a long roadmap of exciting features ahead of us, a friendly community of passionate adopters, and a clear vision for the future of the service mesh.
 New users, contributors, and maintainers are all welcome!